jacobrg22/template/essays/assignment3reflection.md

 **Describe what you are most proud of about your system:**

 I am most proud of the UI design of my website.
 I spent a fair bit of time playing around with .css in order to create what I believe to be an aesthetic website.
 In utilizing tutorials from w3 schools, I was able to create a really nice navbar, and some of the "visual effects" that I learned about near the beginning of class also came in handy.
-I think that in general, my site is fairly easy to navigate, and self-explanatory.
+I think that in general, my site is fairly easy to navigate and self-explanatory.

 **Describe what you are least happy with your system:**

 I wanted to build up my log-out system a bit more.
-At the moment, the /logout feature does its job fair enough (it logs you out), but I probably could have tied it to a button rather than an an HTML a tag.
+At the moment, the /logout feature does its job fair enough (it logs you out), but I probably could have tied it to a button rather than an HTML a tag.
 There are also some shortcuts I probably could have taken with repeating functions, like isNonNegInt or getCookie, so I would not have to copy and paste them each time I needed it.

 **How was developing this assignment different than assignment #2?**

-Developing Assignment3 took a lot more time than Assignment2 to complete, and it was was far more intensive for me.
+Developing Assignment3 took a lot more time than Assignment2 to complete, and it was far more intensive for me.
 I spent around 30 solid hours in total on the Assignment.
-However, my newfound knowledge/greater experience with the many shortcuts and all-around quality of life features provided by VSCode made the the actual time it took to "write" code faster.
-In developing this Assignment3, I also tried to take into account the feedback I received from Assignment2, and made sure to test the registration and related user_data.json permissions on the class server.
+However, my newfound knowledge/greater experience with the many shortcuts and all-around quality of life features provided by VSCode made the actual time it took to "write" code faster.
+In developing this Assignment3, I also tried to take into account the feedback I received from Assignment2 and made sure to test the registration and related user_data.json permissions on the class server.

 **When you ran into a problem, what did you do to address it?**

 When I ran into a problem I first looked at the outputs in the console, as well as any suggestions by the debugging tools of VSCode.
 Most of the time I could fix the issue, (the error reference at line x (x representing a number) helped a lot), but other times, I spent a lot of time trying (and failing) to fix an issue.
-When I reached a stage of spending too much time trying to solve a problem, I tried looking on online resource and sometimes, I found something that worked well for what I needed.
+When I reached a point of spending too much time trying to solve a problem, I tried looking on online resources such as w3schools/resource, Mozilla developer network, and stack overflow.
+Sometimes, I found something that worked well for what I needed.
 In other cases, I asked classmates for help (inside/outside of class).

 **Describe what worked well in doing this assignment?**

 I think that my genuine passion for pokemon cards incentivized me to really put an effort into making Assignment3 (in my eyes) a respectable site for the sale of Pokemon cards and related Pokemon card products.
-In building upon the experience of the past 15 or so weeks, I was able to inprove the functionality of some existing features from Assignment2 and add new features that improved user experience (e.g. telling user if they are logged in, how many produts are in the cart, removing some minor redundancies, etc.).
+In building upon the experience of the past 15 or so weeks, I was able to improve the functionality of some existing features from Assignment2 and add new features that improved user experience (e.g. telling the user if they are logged in, how many products are in the cart, removing some minor redundancies, etc.).

 **Describe what did not work well in doing this assignment?**